Pelumi0107/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy html files
-Create a script that moves all files beginning with an uppercase letter to the directory
+create a script that deletes ll files in the current working